laravel/docs/queues.md

 <a name="queueing-closures"></a>
 ## Queueing Clousures

 You may also push a Closure onto the queue.
-This is very convenient for quick, simply tasks that need to be queued:
+This is very convenient for quick, simple tasks that need to be queued:

 **Pushing A Closure Onto The Queue**